 Substance Use & Recovery

-- Works with the client to develop a Wellness Plan that orients the activities of the RC service.
+- Works with the client to develop a Wellness Plan

 - Provides emotional and social support and uses coaching and mentoring techniques to support a client’s awareness and understanding that he or she possesses his or her own recovery capital to help sustain his or her recovery.

 - Supports clients in making positive life changes and developing skills to facilitate their recovery.

 - Helps clients to discuss and try new strategies for developing recovery-supportive friendships, reconnecting or improving family relationships, and identifying and using recovery-community networks.